-Did you know, an average US employee consumes 2.6 aluminum cans of soda per day?
+Did you know that an average US employee consumes 2.6 aluminum cans of soda per day?

 Do you run a business?
-How much soda does your employees consume every day?
+How much soda do your employees consume every day?

 Honestly, it does not matter!